Who God Is

 f.
 Hebrews 12:23 mentions the spirits of the redeemed who have gone to Heaven.
 I do not believe in contacting the spirits of the saints gone before us, but I do believe that they see us.
 We are viewed and cheered on by the cloud of witnesses.
 Their testimony of faith is what we see.

 h.
-In Hebrews 12:25 we are warned to take this process very seriously, for if we neglect or reject this offer we end up in bad shape.
+In Hebrews 12:25 we are warned to take this process very seriously, for if we neglect or reject this offer, we will end up in bad shape.

 i.
 In Hebrews 12:26-28 we are told that God is shaking everything in Heaven and Earth, so that those things that need to be removed will be, and those things that are firm and stable, based upon God’s Kingdom, will stand the test and stand firm.